Skip to Main Content

 Every yearInfluenza (after 6 months)

 Dental care is also important for children.
 Children on Nebraska Medicaid have dental coverage.
+Children need fluoride treatments as well as annual checkups.
 Learn more about the dental benefits.

 Looking for a Medicaid Dentist?